driessenslucas/researchproject/Thesis.md

 3. You can also run a virtual demonstration without engaging the physical vehicle.
 This feature is useful for testing the software and ensuring that everything is working correctly before using the actual RC car.
 4. Start the maze navigation by clicking the `Start Maze` button.
 This command initiates the autonomous navigation system, allowing the RC car to navigate the maze.

-A demonstration of the project is available (see Web App Demo in the Video References section).
+A demonstration of how to use the interface is available (see Web App Demo in the appendices under `Extra Content`)

 ### Additional Information: Model Training